Casa Aranda is one of Malaga’s ‘churrerías’ par excellence. (Frespañol anyone?!)

 Get yourself breakfast or an early-evening snack (merienda) and if you’re going to do it properly, do as the locals do – order a great big pile of churros for your table and a cup of hot chocolate each.

 If you’re not a big fan of chocolate, you can also try sprinkling sugar on your churros.

-Besides churros, you can get everything else a typical Spanish café provides: namely sandwiches and coffee.
+Besides churros, you can get everything else a typical Spanish café provides: namely sandwiches, coffee, juice and pastries.

 Daryl moved to Malaga permanently in 2014 having first fallen in love with the city on his Erasmus year.
 After working for many years at local expat newspaper SUR in English, Daryl gained expert knowledge in life from the perspective of foreign residents and decided to co-found Malaga Guru in 2016.